Anonrate/lgr/README.md

 Lets start with the last function `logltlf()`.

 1. The first parameter is *verblvl*.
    This parameter can be any of the log levels described above.
 An example one would be `WARNING`.

- The second parameter is _*timestr_ and if you weren't wondering, it obviously means the time.
+2. The second parameter is _*timestr_.
+ and if you weren't wondering, it

+   obviously means the time.
 Now you don't have to specify the time here if you don't want to, you could simply use the date or whatever the fuck you wanted to, but for the purpose of this demonstration, we will use *time*